MicrosoftDocs/learn/learn-pr/sqlserver/sql-server-2022-performance-enhancements/includes/1-introduction.md

 At the end of this module, you'll be able to:

 - Understand the key functionality behind Intelligent Query Processing and when to implement the feature
-- Understand automatic performance healing with memory grant feedback persistance
+- Understand automatic performance healing with memory grant feedback persistence
 - Know how to get consistent performance with Parameter Sensitive Plan optimization
 - Gain parallel efficiency with DOP Feedback